 In case you missed it, I recreated the Guinness Beer Braised Short Ribs shortly after returning from Ireland, and they were divine.
 Let me know if you try them.
 I'll have more recipes to share from my trip soon.

-Become a subscriber so you don't miss a thing!
-As always, drop me an email if you have questions or comments.
+Become a subscriber so you don’t miss a thing!
+Drop me an email if you have questions or comments.